 Although it is quite difficult to get through the Brunner Test as there is no clearly defined standard to meet the three requirements, you have to remember that it is not impossible.
 You just have to put in a lot of effort.

-The following are some of the information you need to know to pass the test.
+The following are some of the information you need to know in order to pass the test.

 1. Minimal Standard of Living